-Equiton Balanced Real Estate Fund Trust has the same common management as the Trust and one of the Trustees is the same in both Trusts and has an indirect interest in Equiton Partners Inc. who are the property managers and Equiton Capital Inc., the Agent of the Trust.
+Equiton Balanced Real Estate Fund Trust has the same common management as the Trust and one of the Trustees is the same in both Trusts.

 Due from related parties is all unsecured, non-interest bearing, and due on demand.

 (c) Due to related parties